iibrahemali/Amazon-PriceTracker/README.md

 ##

-<p align="center" id="description"> A python app built to track Amazon prices of specific items and send an email notification when those items drop below a specific price.
-Built using web scrapping and Flask app.</p>
+`A python app built to track Amazon prices of specific items and send an email notification when those items drop below a specific price.
+Built using web scrapping and Flask app.`

 ## Bash
 ```